Conventional Septic System Installation

 What regular maintenance does a conventional system need?

 Most systems need routine pumping every 3 to 5 years, annual inspections, and basic water conservation practices.
 Regular maintenance helps extend system life and prevents costly repairs.
-Septi Clear offers maintenance services tailored to your specific needs.
+Septiclear Inc backs every installation with a 1-year workmanship warranty and offers maintenance services to keep your system running reliably.
+Call (503) 542-9660 to schedule service.